 The different types of tapering will depend on your level of fitness, sport and how long you’ve been doing the activity in question.

-What are the main benefits from tapering training correctly?
+What are the main benefits of tapering training correctly?

 - Your body can recover fully before race day.